 Size also matters in another capacity.

 If you and others want to feel at home in your kitchen, you need to have comfortable dimensions.
 You – and they, need to be able to reach everything without straining.

-Comfortable space is unifying space.
+Comfortable space is a unifying space.
 It is also capable of addressing the needs of all family members.

-Size matters in the height of the cupboards, cabinets and countertops.
+Size matters in the height of the cupboards, cabinets, and countertops.
 You need to be able to work with them.
 They should not impede your purpose in using them.
-To ensure this, consider these different issues before you pick where you are locating them, the style, the size and the height.
+To ensure this, consider these different issues before you pick where you are locating them, the style, the size, and the height.

 - How tall are the members of your family?